juliomaqueda/blender-uvcs/README.md

 ### Checkout files

-Checking out files is the way to tell the PlasticSCM server your intention to edit a file.
+Checking out files is the way to tell the Unity Version Control server your intention to edit a file.
 While not that common for text files, it is a powerful feature for binaries, where merge tools lack utility.

 ### Lock / unlock